swapys7/OS-Proj_1/README.md

 §2.1.2.2 "lib" files

-1. `kernel/list.c/h` doubly linked list you'll need to use
+1. `kernel/list.c/h` doubly linked list you will need to use

 §2.1.3 Synchronization

-1. Read A.3 on Synchronization, and the comments in `threads/synch.c`to figure out what primitives to use in what situation
+1. Read A.3 on Synchronization, and the comments in `threads/synch.c` to figure out what primitives to use in what situation

-2. It says interrupt handlers can't sleep, so they can't acqure locks, so disabling them is the only way to allow to synchronously share data with the kernel thread.
+2. It says interrupt handlers can not sleep, so they cannot acqure locks, so disabling them is the only way to allow to synchronously share data with the kernel thread.

-    * Why can't interrupt handlers sleep?
+    * Why cannot interrupt handlers sleep?

 3. Use semaphores, locks, and condition variables to solve synch. problems instead of just turning interrupts off

 4. Remove debugging code before turning the project in

-5. Don't do "busy waiting", e.g. a tight loop of thread_yield()'s
+5. Do not do "busy waiting", e.g. a tight loop of thread_yield()'s;

 §2.1.4 Development Suggestions